This Week at Glade Church

 Radical Conversations [RadCon] Meets Saturdays at 11:00 AM

-Women’s Book Group Meets Third Mondays at 7 PM on Zoom
+Women’s Book Group Meets Third Mondays at 7 PM

 UCC Purpose, Vision, and Mission Statements